mbursell/ReLERNN-pipeline/Data-preparation/README.md

 # Data Preparation
-ReLERNN requires a genotype VCF that only contains biallelic variants and a BED file of the reference genome chromosome positions.
-Here we will show the steps we used starting from a publicly available gVCF.
+ReLERNN requires a genotype VCF that only contains biallelic variants and a BED file of the reference genome chromosome positions as input.
+Here we will show the steps we used starting from publicly available gVCFs.
+We will also provide our steps to generate an optional BED-formatted accessibility mask for ReLERNN.
+Please note that our goal was to compare the recombination landscapes of multiple breeds/populations of the same species.
+Each population had a separate input gVCF.
+The same BED input could be used across populations of a species if all the gVCFs for the populations used the same reference genome and contained the same chromosomes.

 ## Subset Samples from Genotype VCF
 If you are beginning with a Genotype VCF that contains more than your target samples, begin at this step.
 If you want to include all samples in your VCF, proceed to the next section.